omkar0496/project_documentation/chapter1/configuration.md

 #### In Setting section

-- **Hostname, IP Address :** hostname and IP of appliance is shown.
+- **Hostname, IP Address :** hostname and IP address of appliance is shown.

 - **Company Name :** Company Name is shown but we can change it and that name is reflected over interface.